 CF/TVI mode (optional)When TD mode is turned on (ON), it is the TVI mode in the cardiac app.

 - a. image

 - b.
 Color Code

 - c.
 Area of Local Interest (ROI)

-D-mode (Power Doppler) (optional)
+D (Power Doppler) mode (optional)

 a.
 Except for a certain color used to represent the intensity of blood flow, everything else is the same as the CF mode.